HoGentTIN/linux-training-hogent/modules/installing_centos7/030_installing_centos7_theory.md

 be easy and complete, and should get you started with a working `CentOS 7` virtual machine.

-But I clicked instead on \'alternative downloads\', selected `CentOS 7` and `x86_64` and ended up on a `mirror list`.
+But I clicked instead on 'alternative downloads', selected `CentOS 7` and `x86_64` and ended up on a `mirror list`.
 Each mirror is a server that contains copies of `CentOS 7` media.
 I selected a Belgian mirror because I currently am in Belgium.

 ![](assets/centos8_mirror.png)

-There is again the option for full DVD\'s and more.
+There is again the option for full DVD's and more.
 This demonstration will use the `minimal` .iso file, because it is much smaller in size.
 The download takes a couple of minutes.

 ![](assets/centos8_downloading.png)

 Verify the size of the file after download to make sure it is complete.
-Probably a right click on the file and selecting \'properties\' (if you use Windows or Mac OSX).
+Probably a right click on the file and selecting 'properties' (if you use Windows or Mac OSX).

 I use Linux on the laptop already: